huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 # 🤔 On “Life”

-* Imagine, at the end of a long life when you’ve passed away, you’re at the pearly gates of heaven, and the angels have allowed you back to your life for just one moment, and right now is that time.
+* Imagine, at the end of a long life when you've passed away, you're at the pearly gates of heaven, and the angels have allowed you back to your life for just one moment, and right now is that time.
 How do you respond?
 * What season am I in right now?
 What am I optimizing for?
 * Close the eyes, look within.
-Am I satisfied with the life I’m living?
+Am I satisfied with the life I'm living?
 * Which distractions in my life have become disguised as priorities?
 * If a competent CEO got to run my life for a day, what is the first thing they would eliminate?
 * What hard lesson keeps repeating itself in my life because I refuse to learn it?